amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

    ```bash
    ./scripts/supabase/refresh_image_pins.sh
    ```
    This resolves each Supabase tag to the latest registry digest so your local checkout matches what CI will deploy.
+If Supabase removes an advertised tag (e.g. the upstream compose file references a build that never shipped), the helper automatically falls forward to the newest tag with the same prefix from Docker Hub and records the change in the lock file.
 3. **Provision lane environment files** (CI will also auto-provision on first run):
    - Auto-generate strong passwords and secrets (default behaviour):
      ```bash